 The IB curriculum is globally recognized as one of the premier college preparatory programmes for students.
 The mission of statement of all IB programmes is “to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.”
 For further information about the IB and its programmes visit http://www.ibo.org.

 Theological studies at Bishop Grimes are enhanced with an on-site chapel, daily prayer, monthly masses, adoration of the Blessed Sacrament on the first Friday of each month, monthly opportunities to receive the Sacrament of Reconciliation, character development, and discipline.
-The Theology of the Body curriculum for 7th and 10th grade students, as well as the presence of and teaching by diocesan priests and youth development ministers, further engages students both in academics and spiritual formation.
+The Theology of the Body curriculum for 7th and 10th grade students, as well as the presence of and teaching by diocesan priests, further engages students both in academics and spiritual formation.

 Admission to Bishop Grimes Jr./Sr. High School is open to families who are registered members of a Roman Catholic parish as well as students coming from different faith traditions that are ready and open to learning about the Catholic faith.

 In each of the last successive 20 years, 100% of students graduating from Bishop Grimes have been prepared for college and/or career.
 Last year, members of the class of 2018 earned approximately $6 million in college scholarships.
 Collectively, the student body completed 7,750 hours of community service.